SaladinoBelisario/Java_Performance/README.md

 The _final_ keyword **doesn't stop** the object value from changing, only prevents the stack pointer from changing to the actual object.

+## **The Metaspace and internal JVM memory optimisation**

+In general, the heap is absolutely huge compared to the stacks and the metaspace, which are quite small.
+So the metaspace is used primarily to store metadata.
+That's going to be information about classes, methods, which methods, for example, have been compiled into bytecode and which should be compiled native code in general.

+But there are other uses for the better space which are more interesting.

+And **the first** of these is it's where **static variables are stored**.
+We can think of the metaspace as having the same role as a stack for any object or any variable that we declare as a static variable so static primitives are stored entirely in the metaspace and **static objects are stored on the heap**, but with the object pointer or **reference held in the metaspace**.

+So if, for example, we declared a _static int_, that's a primitive core global variable that would exist solely in the meta space if we created a static object in this case, it would be a _hashmap_.
+That map would be created on the heap, but with the variable reference in this case called settings in the metaspace.

+Unlike a stack where variables can be popped off when they go out of scope, variables in the matter space are permanently there, as we would expect for static variables.
+They never reach a state where they can no longer be referenced. **So any objects on the heap which are referenced from the metaspace will never be garbage collected**.

+**All classes and all threads within a Java program have access to the metaspace**, and that's why static variables can be accessed by any piece of code we write in our application, because the thread running that code can access the letter space, so it can access any variables that are declared to be living in the metaspace.

+### PermGen vs Metaspace

+#### PermGen

+PermGen (Permanent Generation) is a special heap space separated from the main memory heap.

+The JVM keeps track of loaded class metadata in the PermGen.
+Additionally, the JVM stores all the static content in this memory section.
+This includes all the static methods, primitive variables, and references to the static objects.

+Furthermore, it contains data about bytecode, names, and JIT information.
+Before Java 7, the _String Pool_ was also part of this memory.

+The default maximum memory size for 32-bit JVM is 64 MB and 82 MB for the 64-bit version.

+However, we can change the default size with the JVM options:

+    -XX:PermSize=[size] is the initial or minimum size of the PermGen space

+    -XX:MaxPermSize=[size] is the maximum size

+Most importantly, **Oracle completely removed this memory space in the JDK 8 release**.
+Therefore, if we use these tuning flags in Java 8 and newer versions, we'll get the following
+warnings:

+`>> java -XX:PermSize=100m -XX:MaxPermSize=200m -version
+OpenJDK 64-Bit Server VM warning: Ignoring option PermSize; support was removed in 8.0 OpenJDK 64-Bit Server VM warning: Ignoring option MaxPermSize; support was removed in 8.0 ...`

+With its limited memory size, PermGen is involved in generating the famous _OutOfMemoryError_.
+Simply put, the class loaders weren't garbage collected properly and, as a result, generated a memory leak.

+Therefore, we receive a memory space error; this happens mostly in the development environment while creating new class loaders.

+#### Metaspace

+Simply put, Metaspace is a new memory space (starting from the Java 8 version); **it has replaced the older PermGen memory space**.
+The most significant difference is how it handles memory allocation.

+Specifically, **this native memory region grows automatically by default**.

+We also have new flags to tune the memory:

+* MetaspaceSize and MaxMetaspaceSize: we can set the Metaspace upper bounds.
+* MinMetaspaceFreeRatio: is the minimum percentage of class metadata capacity free after garbage collection
+* MaxMetaspaceFreeRatio: is the maximum percentage of class metadata capacity free after a garbage collection to avoid a reduction in the amount of space

+Additionally, the garbage collection process also gains some benefits from this change.
+The garbage collector now automatically triggers the cleaning of the dead classes once the class metadata usage reaches its maximum metaspace size.

+Therefore, **with this improvement, JVM reduces the chance to get the OutOfMemory error**.

+**Despite all of these improvements, we still need to monitor and tune the metaspace to avoid memory leaks.**